Veterans Benefits FAQ

 No, spouses or children using the Post 9/11 GI Bill®’s Transfer of Eligibility are eligible for up to 72 months of total benefits if they are also eligible for the Post 9/11 GI Bill® in their own right.

 First, the date that the VA tells you is when they released the payment, not when we receive it.
 Second, your payment does not come in all by itself; we may receive over a hundred payments at one time.
 Once the Accounting department receives the information from the bank and separates the VA Education payments so they can inform our office the payment is here, we check to ensure the correct amount was received, if not we may have to make adjustments and re-bill or return funds.
 If a course schedule was changed it may also effect the tuition charged and adjustments have to be made.
-Then we send the information to the Student Accounts Office who may also need to make adjustments to properly process the payment to student accounts.
+Then we send the information to Student Financial Services who may also need to make adjustments to properly process the payment to student accounts.
 On average you need to allow 7-10 working days for this process of checks and balances to complete.